 “As soon as I heard about people getting opportunities like these (at FFA) I knew that ICMS was where I wanted to be.
-ICMS offers 600 hours of actual work placement in the industry and if you want to compare that to other universities, you don’t get a dedicated team like ICMS has.
+ICMS offers 600 hours of actual work placement in the industry which is organised for you by an unmatchable team like the ICMS work integrated learning team.
 They really set you up with the international and domestic connections (you need to succeed in your chosen career) … that won me over,” Burt said.

 Like all courses and degrees offered at ICMS, located in Northern Beaches, NSW, Sydney, the ICMS Bachelor of Sports Management degree has a built-in work industry placement component.
 Multiple industry partners offer students the chance to work in the industry in which they hope to one day forge a career, giving them practical experience alongside academic theory, and placing them at the heart of networking opportunities.

 “I chose to study Sports Management at ICMS because it was a degree that you could be studying in a business environment but which still combines the passion that I have for sport, most notably for football,” Bradford said.
 A tour of the ICMS campus as a prospective student sealed the deal, he said, as he was “blown away” by the college’s facilities, social environment and smaller classes.

 Burt’s ultimate ambition is to go in the direction of Player Management.